cfengine/documentation/reference/promise-types/commands.markdown

 tags: [reference, bundle agent, commands, promises, promise types]
 ---

-Commands and [processes](reference-promise-types-processes.html) are separated cleanly.
+Commands and [processes][processes] are separated cleanly.
 Restarting of processes must be coded as a separate command.
 This stricter type separation allows for more careful conflict analysis to be carried out.

 ```cf3
      commands: